The Accountant (Blu-ray)

 • Dolby Digital 2.0 turkish Dolby Digital

-Subtitles:english for the Deaf, arabic, bulgarian, czech, chinese simplified, chinese, estonian, hebrew, croatian, cantonese, korean, lithuanian, latvian, hungarian, polish, portuguese, romanian, russian, slovenian, thai, turkish
+Subtitles:english for the Deaf, arabic, bulgarian, czech, chinese, chinese simplified, estonian, hebrew, croatian, cantonese, korean, lithuanian, latvian, hungarian, polish, portuguese, romanian, russian, slovenian, thai, turkish

 Length:128 minut